gberlu/gberlu.net/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a lecturer in criminology in the [Department of Sociology](https://www.surrey.ac.uk/department-sociology) at the [University of Surrey](https://www.surrey.ac.uk).
-My research focuses on illicit and unregulated markets, and primarily on three areas: drug markets; commercial sex markets; organised crime and illicit markets.
+My research focuses on illicit and unregulated markets, and primarily on the following areas: drug and illicit waste trafficking; commercial sex markets; organised crime and illicit markets.
 I am particularly interested in fusing criminology scholarship with quantitative methodologies, and using social network analysis to explore co-offending, deviant behaviour, and victimisation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.